Yogyakarta Batik Motifs

 3. While the third is ornaments related to the ocean or water, such as fish, snakes, and frogs.
 This type of ornament most likely has something to do with the understanding of the Three Realms or Tribawono.
 This understanding is a teaching about the existence of 3 worlds, namely; the sky world which is inhabited by the gods and the sacred, then the middle world which is where humans live, and the underworld which is where humans choose a way of life filled with wrath.

-See also Sidomukti Batik Motif and Philosophy
+See also History of SidoMukti Batik and Explanations

 In addition to this meaning, the Yogyakarta Batik cloth with the cement Rama motif (Javanese: Semen Romo) itself is often associated with the Ramayana folklore which is full of Hindu teachings, namely Hastha Brata or the teachings of virtue through eight paths.
 This teaching was the main advice or advice from Romowijoyo to Wibisono when he was crowned the king of Alengka in the king.
 The conclusion is that the “Semen Romo” motif contains a teaching regarding the main qualities that a king or leader of the people should have.